AhmedKrimi/self-driving-car-nanodegree-udacity/README.md

 ### References:
-Projects descriptions are takem from [the official page of the program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013)
+Projects descriptions are taken from [the official page of the program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013)